Death of John O'Keefe: First trial

 The defense argued that Read was being framed as part of a law enforcement coverup to protect the real perpetrators, suggesting that O'Keefe was beaten inside the Albert household and then left outside to die in the snow, and that the close relationships between Trooper Michael Proctor and the Albert family created a conflict of interest and compromised the investigation.
 Proctor admitted to not initially disclosing his personal relationship with certain witnesses in the case.
-The defense also showed to the jury the lack of integrity in the investigation, such as the use of Solo cups and Stop & Shop grocery bags during evidence collection and inappropriate text messages about Read between Proctor and personal acquaintances, including Proctor's assessment of Read's attractiveness and his hope that she would "kill herself."
+The defense also showed the jury the lack of integrity in the investigation, such as the use of Solo cups and Stop & Shop grocery bags during evidence collection and inappropriate text messages about Read between Proctor and personal acquaintances, including Proctor's assessment of Read's attractiveness and his hope that she would "kill herself."
 The defense showed Read's taillight intact after midnight on January 29, in contrast to the evidence of a shattered taillight, accusing the investigators of planting evidence, and also pointed to the mirrored sallyport video of Read's SUV at the Canton Police Department.
 The defense argued that the injuries on O'Keefe's body were not consistent with a car collision, which was confirmed by a number of experts, including two accident reconstruction experts obtained by the FBI and the medical examiner employed by the Commonwealth of Massachusetts.
 (Note: The two accident reconstruction experts work for ARCCA, an engineering consulting firm.
 It was not retained by the defense or prosecution, but by the Department of Justice and FBI as part of a federal investigation into Massachusetts state law enforcement's handling of this case.)

-The Commonwealth rested their case on June 21, 2024, after eight weeks of testimony from sixty-eight witnesses.
-The defense completed its list of witnesses and rested their case on June 24.
-Closing arguments were delivered on June 25 and jury deliberation started the same day.
-On July 1, after twenty-five hours of deliberation, the jury was unable to come to a unanimous decision, citing "fundamental differences" in their beliefs; Cannone declared a mistrial.
+The Commonwealth rested its case on June 21, 2024, after eight weeks of testimony from 68 witnesses.
+The defense completed its list of witnesses and rested its case on June 24.
+Closing arguments were delivered on June 25 and jury deliberation started that day.
+On July 1, after 25 hours of deliberation, the jury was unable to come to a unanimous decision, citing "fundamental differences" in their beliefs; Cannone declared a mistrial.

 Read's attorneys filed a motion to dismiss two of the charges, second-degree murder and leaving the scene of an accident, saying that several jurors reached out after the mistrial and indicated that the jury found Read not guilty on both of these charges.
 Martin G. Weinberg, a new attorney for the defense, argued for dismissal of the charges.
 On August 23, Cannone denied the motion to dismiss the charges.
 Read's attorneys filed an appeal to Massachusetts Supreme Judicial Court and also requested that the federal court drop two of the charges.
 Both requests were denied.